 The drunk driving statute in Minnesota was originally entitled, “Driving While Intoxicated” (DWI).
-The legislature, however, felt that this placed an inordinate burden upon the state to prove guilt beyond a reasonable doubt and so the name was changed to “Driving Under the Influence” (DUI).
+The legislature, however, felt that this placed an inordinate burden upon the state to prove guilt beyond a reasonable doubt and so the statutory name was changed to “Driving Under the Influence” (DUI).

-In January 2001, the legislature decided that “Driving Under the Influence” was still too difficult to prove, so they changed the term to “Driving While Impaired” (DWI).
+In January 2001, the legislature decided that “Driving Under the Influence” was still too difficult to prove, so they changed the statutory term to “Driving While Impaired” (DWI).

-While DUI technically no longer exists, the term is still used interchangeably with DWI.
+So while DUI technically no longer exists, the term is still used interchangeably with DWI.

 Contact Minnesota DWI Lawyer F. T. Sessoms:

 If you have been arrested for a Minnesota DWI, please call Minnesota DWI Lawyer F. T. Sessoms at (612) 344-1505 for answers to all of your Minnesota DWI questions.